tlokeshkumar/tf-data-input-pipeline/README.md

 # tf-data-input-pipeline
   Ready made scripts to make data input and pre-processing easier in TensorFlow using Data API

 Preprocessing data and configuring an input pipeline for a TensorFlow program can be a pain if enough experience is not present.
-In order to easen this process I have written a series of scripts to cover majority usecases so that you can focus more on the algorithm than on the data loading part.
+In order to ease this process I have written a series of scripts to cover majority usecases so that you can focus more on the algorithm than on the data loading part.

-Inspiration is taken from **Keras** and other sources to maximise support variety of input pipelines.
+Inspiration is taken from **Keras** and other sources to maximise support to variety of input pipelines.

 ```python
 from input_utils import flow_from_directory